bannerbanner

 Biography:

 Grew up building and flying Estes rockets in the 70s and 80s.
 Took a break from rocketry for college/job/marriage/kids/mortgage/etc. Started back into rocketry when my kids were old enough.
 Been in and out several times since then.
-Discovered high power rocketry in 2009 with the Music City Missile club in Tennessee.
+Discovered high power rocketry in 2009 with the Music City Missile Club in Manchester, Tennessee.
 Got my L1 at Southern Thunder in June 2009 flying a scratch built upscale of a Thrustline Duster.
 Got my L2 in May 2010 with an upscaled Estes Super Neon.
-Moved to SoCal and am currently flying with the ROC crowd in Lucerne Valley, CA. My low power fleet/build pile still outnumbers my high power projects many times over but the bigger builds are slowly taking over my time and attention (not to mention my wallet)
+Moved to SoCal in 2010 and had a great couple of years flying with the ROC crowd in Lucerne Valley, CA. Moved to the Florida panhandle in 2012 and am currently flying with the Southeast Alabama Rocketry Society.
+Made the trek to Argonia, KS for Airfest XXI in September 2015 and got my L3 flying a Madcow Frenzy XL kit on a Cesaroni M1540-IMax.
+My low power fleet/build pile still outnumbers my high power projects many times over but the bigger builds are slowly taking over my time and attention (not to mention my wallet).

 Favorite Quote: